 The Company conducts its business through the following segments: (i) investments in RMBS; and (ii) investments in Excess MSRs.
-In addition, as of March 31, 2014 and December 31, 2013, the Company has capitalized a taxable REIT subsidiary, CHMI Solutions, LLC ("Solutions") (previously Cherry Hill TRS, LLC), for the purpose of obtaining mortgage servicing licenses.
+In addition, as of December 31, 2013, the Company has capitalized a taxable REIT subsidiary, Cherry Hill Solutions, Inc. ("Solutions").
+Solutions was originally organized as Cherry Hill TRS, LLC, a Delaware limited liability company.
+In April 2014, the name was changed to CHMI Solutions, LLC.
+Effective June 30, 2014, CHMI Solutions, LLC was converted from a limited liability company to a Delaware corporation, in order to facilitate obtaining lender approval from the Federal Housing Administration.
 There have been no operations to date within Solutions, and the operations of Solutions are included in "All Other" until such time as Solutions becomes operational.

-"All Other" consists primarily of general and administrative expenses including fees to the directors, and management fees pursuant to the Management Agreement (see Note 7).
+"All Other" consists primarily of general and administrative expenses including compensation paid to the directors and stock-based compensation expense, and management fees paid and expenses reimbursed to the Manager pursuant to the Management Agreement (see Note 7).
 For segment reporting purposes, the Company does not allocate interest income on short-term investments or general and administrative expenses.